regen-network/regen-ledger/x/ecocredit/spec/02_state.md

 `RetiredSupply` is stored directly in the `KVStore`:

-`0x3 | byte(denom) --> byte(amount)`
+`0x3 | []byte(denom) --> []byte(amount)`

 ## Credit Type Sequence Table

 `CreditTypeSeq` associates a sequence number with a credit type abbreviation.

 The sequence number is incremented on a per credit type basis, and it exists for the purpose of providing a sequence number for the credit class ID.
-A credit class ID is the combination of a credit type abbreviation and a sequence number (e.g. `C1` is the ID for the first "carbon" credit class).
+A credit class ID is the combination of a credit type abbreviation and a sequence number (e.g. `C01` is the ID for the first "carbon" credit class).

 The `creditTypeSeqTable` stores `CreditTypeSeq`: